actions/runner-container-hooks/docs/adrs/0034-build-docker-with-kaniko.md

 ## Limitations
-- The user needs to provide a local Docker Registry (TBD on supporting ghcr or dockerhub)
+- The user needs to provide a local Docker Registry or config for a remote registry (like ghcr or dockerhub)
 - Potential incompatibilities / inconsistencies between Docker and Kaniko, none is known at this time

 ## Consequences
-- Users can now run AND build container-actions with a local Dockerfile in their k8s cluster
+- Users build container-actions with a local Dockerfile in their k8s cluster without a privileged docker builder container